 To get your commercial dog walking license, you will need to:

-- submit the application form and pay your licence application fee
+- submit the application form and pay the fee using a debit/credit card

 - attend and pass an animal services course